 Frederick is a very small city located in the state of Oklahoma.
 With a population of 3,692 people and two constituent neighborhoods, Frederick is the 90th largest community in Oklahoma.

 Unlike some cities, Frederick isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Frederick are a mix of both white- and blue-collar jobs.
 Overall, Frederick is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Frederick who work in sales jobs (10.07%), management occupations (8.10%), and office and administrative support (7.52%).
+There are especially a lot of people living in Frederick who work in food service (10.56%), sales jobs (9.65%), and management occupations (7.76%).

 The city is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Frederick has relatively fewer families with younger children, and/or college students.
 Combined, this makes Frederick a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-The citizens of Frederick are slightly less educated than the national average of 21.84% for the average city or town: 13.21% of adults in Frederick have a bachelor's degree or advanced degree
+The percentage of adults in Frederick with college degrees is slightly lower than the national average of 21.84% for all communities.
+15.34% of adults in Frederick have a bachelor's degree or advanced degree.

-Frederick is a very ethnically-diverse city.
+Frederick is an extremely ethnically-diverse city.
 The people who call Frederick home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Frederick residents report their race to be White, followed by Black or African-American.
 Frederick also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 34.27% of the city’s residents.
-Important ancestries of people in Frederick include Irish, English, European, and Swedish.
+People of Hispanic or Latino origin account for 34.17% of the city’s residents.
+Important ancestries of people in Frederick include Irish, English, European, and Scots-Irish.

 The most common language spoken in Frederick is English.
 Other important languages spoken here include Spanish and French.